chvancooten/chvancooten.github.io/content/posts/WinADCheatSheet.md

 ### AD Enumeration With PowerView

-Though the below gives a good reperesentation of the commands that usually come in most useful for me, this only scratches the surface of what PowerView can do.
+Though the below gives a good representation of the commands that usually come in most useful for me, this only scratches the surface of what PowerView can do.
 PowerView is available [here](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1).

 ```powershell
 # Get all users in the current domain